Sky Q: the next generation TV box

 The next thing to note about Sky Q is that it represents a shift in the way Sky charge for their equipment.

-Previously Sky customers have owned their set top boxes - having been given them for free when signing up, or buying one of their previous better boxes outright.
+Previously Sky customers have owned their set top boxes - having either been given them for free when signing up, or buying one of their previous better boxes outright.

 Sky Q boxes, however, are only on loan to us - an arrangement that has its advantages.
 Everyone signing up for Sky Q will get it professionally installed, and can expect free servicing and mechanical fault repairs for as long as they have it.